code1O/waffle_lib/Documentation/adagio_language.md

 <summary><h1>Data types</h1></summary>

-Likewise other languages, in the `.htconfig` exists different types of data, and you can differentiate it based on the characters
+Likewise other languages, in `adagio` exists different types of data, and you can differentiate it based on the characters

 - **Arrays**